BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==
 = 1.3.5 - 31 May 2021 =
-* Hotfix: Fixed CSS issues for CTP other than posts.
+* Hotfix: Fixed CSS issues for CPT other than posts.
 Eg: Product (WooCommerce).
 * Hotfix: Fixed issue related with duplicate hooked media files on the Post Single View.

 = 1.3.4 - 22 May 2021 =